 Turn "Do Not Track" on or off

 Chrome doesn't provide details of which websites and web services respect Do Not Track requests and how websites interpret them.

 - On your computer, open Chrome.

-- In the top right, click the Menu .
+- At the top right, click More Settings.

-- At the bottom of the page, click Show advanced settings.
+- At the bottom, click Show advanced settings.

-- Under "Privacy," check or uncheck Do Not Track" request with your browsing traffic.
+- Under "Privacy," check or uncheck Send a "Do Not Track" request with your browsing traffic.

-Laura is a Google Chrome expert and author of this help page.
-Leave her feedback about the page.
+Megan is a Google Chrome expert and the author of this help page.
+Help her improve this article by leaving feedback below.